run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/analyse-service-request-trends.md

 3. Click on "Create Report";

-4. The system will, based on the filters selected, present the **Number of records:** (retrieved from the total search) and, for each Incidents or Service Rquests, the information :
+4. The system will, based on the filters selected, present in the top of the report the **Number of records:** (retrieved from the total search) and inthe bottom of the grid the **Total cost** (sum of the cost of all Incidents or Service Rquests listed), for each Incidents or Service Requests will show the information below on a grid :

 | Report Field     | Description                                                            |
 |------------------|------------------------------------------------------------------------|